Further remarks on the higher dimensional Suita conjecture: Some Observations

-It should be mentioned that this holds for $F_D^\tau$ where $ \tau=a,c $ denote the Azukawa and the Carath\'{e}odory metrics respectively, as well; we omit the proof of the proposition as it follows immediately when the already known localization properties of the Azukawa metric (\cite{Nik}), the Carath\'{e}odory and the Kobayashi metrics (cf. \cite{Graham}) respectively are combined with that of the Bergman kernel (see, for example, \cite{Hor}).
-Though this general proposition makes no boundary smoothness assumptions whatsoever, it does require the global assumptions of boundedness and pseudoconvexity of $\partial D$ and leaves the dropping of these assumptions to be desired.
-While this is quite difficult in general, we show that dropping such global assumptions is possible if $\partial D$ is assumed to have Levi corank one near the point $p$.
+\end{proposition} It should be mentioned that this holds for $F_D^\tau$ where $ \tau=a$ the Azukawa metric as well; the proof is immediate when the already known localization properties of the Azukawa and the Kobayashi metrics (cf. \cite{Nik}, \cite{Nik2}, \cite{Graham}) are combined with that of the Bergman kernel (cf. \cite{Hor}, \cite{Nik}).

-The success of the scaling technique in the Levi corank one case relies on verifying the stability with respect to scaling, of the pair of constituents of $F_D^k$: the Bergman kernels and the Kobayashi indicatrices associated to the scaled domains.
-The former requires proving a Ramadanov type theorem while the latter follows from the stability of the Kobayashi metric established in an earlier work \cite{BBMV} which in turn requires control on the behaviour of analytic discs (cf. \cite{Bert}, \cite{TT}).

-The following main theorem of this article links the boundary behaviour of the invariant $F_D^k(z)$ as $z$ approaches a Levi corank one boundary point of a domain $D$ to this invariant associated to the Levi corank one models evaluated at their common interior point $b = ('0, -1)$.

-\begin{thm} Let $D$ be a (not necessarily bounded) domain in $\mathbb{C}^n$ with a Levi corank one boundary point $p$, i.e., $\partial D$ is smooth pseudoconvex and of finite type near $p \in \partial D$ and near which the Levi form of $\partial D$ has corank at most $1$.
-Then each limiting value of $F_D^k(\cdot)$ at $p$ is of the form $F_{D_\infty}^k(b)$ for some decoupled polynomial model domain of the form

-where $P_{2m}$ is a subharmonic polynomial of degree at most $2m$ without harmonic terms and $2m$ is the type of $\partial D$ at $p$. \end{thm}

-Some remarks are in order.
-First, the proof of this theorem is no simpler in case $D$ is bounded.
-Scaling does not see parts of the domain that are far away from $p$ and it does not really matter whether the entire domain or only a small one sided neighbourhood of $p$ is scaled since being Levi corank one is an open condition.

-Second, the polynomial $P_{2m}$ that arises in the definition of $D_{\infty}$ is not unique and in general depends on how the point $p$ (supposing it to be non-strongly pseudoconvex which is the main case of interest here) is approached within $D$.
-The limit domains $D_{\infty}$ that arise this way are not biholomorphic to each other in general.
-Moreover, they need not always be biholomorphic to bounded domains.
-Thus, an entire family of model domains have to be considered while studying the boundary behaviour of $F^k_D$ near Levi corank one points.
-This non-uniqueness in $P_{2m}$ manifests as the non-existence of the limit of $F^k_D$ at such a $p$.
-This explains why the limit fails even for egg domains $E_{2 \mu} \subset \mathbb C^2$.
-An alternate explanation for this failure was given in \cite{BBMV} that uses properties of its automorphism group.

-Thirdly, it will be shown that every limiting value $F^k_{D_\infty}(b)> 0$.
-This requires proof since $D_{\infty}$ is apriori unbounded and quite possibly not biholomorphic to a bounded domain and hence the positivity of its Bergman kernel at $b$ is not evident.
-We will do this by employing an idea from \cite{AGK}.